SmartDataAnalytics/jena-sparql-api/jena-sparql-api-mapper-proxy/README.md

 * Method implementation generation works with interfaces, default methods, abstract classes, and classes.
 * Support for dynamic RDF collection views* using [TODO link to module]()- i.e. modifications of these views propagate to the resource's backing model.
 * All namespaces of the [RDFa initial context](https://www.w3.org/2011/rdfa-context/rdfa-1.1) (and more) pre-registered.

-    * Map view generation not yet supported, although the Map implementation already exists.
+Note: Map view generation is not yet supported, although the Map implementation already exists.

 The snippet below summarizes the mapping capabilities by the proxy system.